AlexanderCaradonna/Ratio-Analysis/README.md

 - Microsoft Word (for interpretation and report writing)

 ---

+## 📂 Excel Workbook Structure

+- **Glossary:** Definitions of key financial terms and ratios used in the analysis.
+- **Data:** Raw financial data extracted from Walmart and Target reports.
+- **Ratios:** Calculated financial ratios comparing the two companies.
+- **Graphs:** Visual representations of the key ratios and financial metrics.

+---

 ## 📄 Sources

 - **Yahoo Finance:** Adjusted Year End Stock Price